Bachelor of Commerce with Honours

 * Note: COML 310, QUAN 111, and TAXN 301 are only required by some of the professional accounting bodies.
 Please see the section on this web site relating to the accounting profession for further details.

-Students with excellent academic records can apply for VUW Graduate Awards which cover fees for the year.
+Students with excellent academic records can apply for Victoria Graduate Awards which cover fees for the year.
 To find out more about scholarships contact the Scholarships Office.